DEWALT 60V MAX 12″ Miter saw DCS781

 Exceptional Runtime is based on the 781 getting 675 cuts in 3-1/4″ baseboard on a 9 amp hr battery vs. the 790 getting 289 cuts in base on two 6 amp hr batteries.

-My guess is, light cutting keeps the 781’s battery cool enough to take the small recharge and keep it going longer than the 790.
+My guess is, light trim-board cutting keeps the 781’s battery cool enough to take the small recharge and keep it going longer than the 790 cutting the same light material.

-That said, starting with 3 fully charged 9 amp hr batteries, the 790’s batteries had more runtime left and were cooler than the 781’s single battery after the same amount of cuts through 2x doug fir. (see below)
+However, starting with 3 fully charged 9 amp hr batteries, the 790’s batteries had more runtime left and were cooler than the 781’s single battery after the same amount of cuts through 2x lumber.

 Capacity